Last updated: June 20, 2026

 |---|---|---|

-| Education credits | You, your spouse, or your dependent paid qualifying college or job-skill course costs. | The education credits page compares AOTC and LLC. |
+| Education credits | You, your spouse, or your dependent paid qualifying college or job-skill costs. | The IRS education credits page compares AOTC and LLC. |

-| Premium Tax Credit | You bought health insurance through the Marketplace and used, or may qualify for, premium help. | You usually must reconcile the credit on Form 8962.
-See IRS PTC questions. |
+| Premium Tax Credit | You bought health insurance through the Marketplace. | You usually must reconcile it with Form 8962.
+Check IRS PTC questions. |

-| Credit for Other Dependents | You support a dependent who cannot be used for the Child Tax Credit. | This credit is not refundable, but it may still lower tax owed. |
+| Credit for Other Dependents | You support a dependent who does not qualify for the Child Tax Credit. | This credit is not refundable, but it may lower tax owed. |

-| Saver’s Credit | You contributed to a retirement account and meet income rules. | This credit can lower tax owed, but it is not a cash benefit by itself. |
+| Saver’s Credit | You contributed to a retirement account and meet income rules. | It can lower tax owed, but it is not a cash benefit by itself. |

 South Dakota tax rules that matter